raul23/chess-ai/README.rst

 - `codepen.io <https://codepen.io/raul23/pen/xxaWEzy>`_ (source code)

 `:information_source:`
+ Obviously, on codepen.io, the whole code is on one file.
+However, the source code will be divided into different files (e.g. Game.js, Piece.js) just like the original chess project `ChessJs <https://github.com/Jexan/ChessJs>`_.

- I will add the source code on GitHub later
+ I will add the source code divided into multiple files on GitHub later.

 Instructions
 ------------